microsoft/fast/specs/data-grid/data-grid.spec.md

 *Attributes:*
 - `generateHeader`
 Boolean.
 Automatically generate a header element based on provided columns.
-Default is true.
-Authors who wish to not have a header row or wish to generate their own can set this to false.
+The default is `true`.
+Authors who wish to not have a header row or wish to generate their own can set this to `false`.

 *properties:*
 - `rowsData`